 - Go double on the chickpea love by serving this with socca or panisses (made with chickpea flour)

 - Use as a sandwich spread or in wraps.
+Make your own homemade Greek chicken gyros with this Greek Marinated Chicken.

 - Mix it into salad like this Tabbouleh Chickpea Quinoa Salad.